Cyber security and scams

 Cybersecurity

-2. Beware of random calls.
 Ask yourself if the call could be fake.
 If you're not sure, say no, hang up or delete the number.
+If its regarding a job, ask yourself if you applied or know the company or person offering the job.

-4. Ignore unknown text messages.
 Beware of emails, SMS, and social media text messages that say you have won competitions and prizes.
 If you click on the links or respond, you may fall for a scam.
 You may be charged at premium rates or find yourself signed up to a subscription service.

-6. Tax File Numbers.
 The Australian Tax Office (ATO) does not suspend Tax File Numbers (TFN) and will never request for you to pay a fine or transfer money to protect your TFN.
 The ATO will never threaten you with immediate arrest or demand payment through unusual means.

-7. Protect your personal details.
 Never give your personal details or bank details to someone you do not know.
 Australian authorities will never ask you to provide your financial details or personal documents over email or phone.

 Scams Targeting Chinese Students